minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

       - **JSONObject (postCancelBooking):** this class is used to call a “cancelBooking” class of server.
 The queries are pplayerid, pcourtid

 ## 6. Testing
+Bla Bla Bla
+* The tables below are the final result for testing in which:
+  - Test Case ID is the identical number for each test.
+  - Test Scenario is the scenario which have to be create before doing test.
+  - Test Data is the actual data which needs to be tested.
+  - Expected Results are the the result which is expected to be.
+  - Actual Results are the actual result which is returned after running test.
+  - Pass/Fail is the final conclusion for the test in which _"Pass"_ is when Expected Results matched Actual Results and _"Fail"_ is when Expected Results did not match Actual Results.
 ### 6.1.
 Database and Store Procedures Test
+* This is the first most test which is used to test store procedures of database.
+Overall, the each test will follow three steps:
+  - Clear up the database to ensure the database is empty when doing the test.
+  - Run SQL statements in "Scenario" to make scenario for the test.
+  - Every test has n SQL statements, the (n - 1) first SQL statements are the ADDITIONAL SCENARIO for the test.
+  - The last SQL statements is the actual test.

 ### _createBooking_
 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail
 ------------ | ------------- | --------- | ---------------- | -------------- | ---------